-9 On October 20, 2004 the Registrar General of the Property Registry of Manitoba issued a Directive which changed its previous practice and indicated that it would no longer accept a Vesting Order for registration until the applicable appeal period had expired subject to a number of exceptions including the Court ordering the Vesting Order to be immediately filed.
-Counsel should consider whether it is appropriate in the circumstances to seek inclusion of a paragraph along these lines.
+9-On October 20, 2004 the Registrar General of the Property Registry of Manitoba issued a Directive which changed its previous practice and indicated that it would no longer accept a Vesting Order for registration until the applicable appeal period had expired subject to a number of exceptions including the Court ordering the Vesting Order to be immediately filed.
+Counsel should consider whether it is appropriate in the circumstances to seek inclusion of a protect the privacy of such information and shall be entitled to use the personal information provided to it in a manner which is in all material respects identical to the prior use of such information by the Debtor.

-10 The Report should identify the disposition costs and any other costs which should be paid from the gross sale proceeds, to arrive at "net proceeds".
+10 The Report should identify the disposition costs and any other costs which should be paid from the gross-sale proceeds, to arrive at "net proceeds".

-11 This provision crystallizes the date as of which the Claims will be determined.
+++This provision crystallizes the date as of which the Claims will be determined.
 If a sale occurs early in the insolvency process, or potentially secured claimants may not have had the time or the ability to register or perfect proper claims prior to the sale, this provision may not be appropriate, and should be amended to remove this crystallization concept.